 What is a Browser Extension?

-At its core, a browser extension is a small software module that adds functionality to your web browser.
-Think of it like an app for your browser—designed to enhance or modify how websites look, feel, or behave.
+Think of a browser extension like an app for your browser—designed to enhance or modify how websites look, feel, or behave.

 Some everyday examples include: